 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
-Roads in China have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
+Roads in China have generally been improved over recent years, but traffic and/or weather conditions may extend driving times.
 Road construction work usually covers an enormous section of road - not just 1-2 kilometres as you may be used to.
-For this reason, the timings listed in the itinerary are approximations only.
-There may be sections of road where the surface is comparatively bumpy but our drivers will do their utmost to lessen the impact.
+There may be sections of road where the surface may be comparatively bumpy but our drivers will do their utmost to lessen the impact.

 Planes: Internal flights are based on economy class, with reputable airlines.
-Pre-seat flight allocation is unavailable.
+Pre-seat flight allocation is not available.

-Cruise ships: On this tour you will take a 3-night cruise down the Yangtze River.
+Cruise ships: On this tour you will take a 3-night cruise up the Yangtze River.
 Your cabin on your Yangtze River cruise ship will have a private bathroom and balcony.
 Please note that the cruise ship and all shore excursions arranged by the cruise are on a shared basis.